cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 Next Steps

+* User testing for paper flow

+  Implement suggestions from content sub-stream lead

-* Design a simplified authentication flow using questions that most tax-filers are able to answer so that the CRA can disclose their financial information
+Design a simplified authentication flow using questions that most tax-filers are able to answer so that the CRA can disclose their financial information